Position

 What does a Service Writer do?

 A Service Writer plays a crucial role in the automotive industry.
 They work closely with customers to understand their vehicle issues.
-They communicate with mechanics to ensure the right repairs are made.
-Service Writers prepare detailed repair estimates and explain costs to customers.
-They also handle paperwork and ensure all documents are accurate and complete.
-This position requires strong communication skills and attention to detail.
+They communicate these issues to mechanics and ensure that repairs are carried out correctly.
+Service Writers also handle paperwork and estimates, making sure everything is clear and accurate.
+They often interact with insurance companies to facilitate claims and repairs.
+This role requires strong communication skills and attention to detail.

 View Service Writer jobs nearby